intel/pmem-csi/docs/DEVELOPMENT.md

 quickly.

 Releases are created by branching `release-x.y` from `master` or some older, stable revision.
-On that new branch, the base image is locked onto a certain Clear Linux version with the `hack/update-clear-linux-base.sh` script.
-Those `release-x.y` branches are then fully reproducible.
 The actual `vx.y.z` release tags are set on revisions in the corresponding `release-x.y` branch.

 Releases and the corresponding images are never changed.
 If something